-- •Six mini assignments (worth 6% in total)

-- Five full assignments (worth 29% in total)

-- •Two examinations (worth 65% in total)
+- Eight mini assignments (4/100 of term grade) - Five full assignments (31/100 of term grade) - •Two examinations (65/100 of term grade)

 Assignments

 - •You will create a working and executable computer program. - •Use a text editor (similar to a word processor minus the fancy formatting capabilities) to create it and you will electronically submit the text file for marking. - Although you may be given some time in tutorial to work on your assignments (during the "open tutorial") mostly you will complete your work on your own time. - Don't underestimate the time/effort required. - Creating a good working program is harder than it may first appear. - Assignments will be marked by the tutorial instructor. - He/she is the first step if you want to determine your grade or have questions about grading